Ability tests - verbal, numerical and abstract reasoning

 Typically, there will be many short games to play, perhaps 12 or more.
 Because each exercise will be simple to play, companies rarely offer 'practice' resources beyond those needed to familiarise candidates with the platform.
 Candidates can take as much time as they need to understand the instructions (not timed), but once you hit 'play', the tool will be collecting data on your performance for that game, so make sure you are ready to 'go'.

-As mentioned in the introduction, GBAs seek to evaluate the individual against long established, understood and well researched psychological traits.
-However, the tool will collect thousands of data points on each candidate and data for each of the distinct personality traits being measured will be gathered from multiple games.
+As mentioned in the introduction, GBAs evaluate the individual against long established and well understood psychological traits.
+The tool will collects thousands of data points on every candidate, and data for each personality trait will be gathered from multiple games.
 This makes it extremely difficult for candidates to 'fake' results even if they are clear what traits are most desirable.
 The range of traits being assessed can be quite extensive and is likely to include some or all of the following:

 - Speed and flexibility of thought.